TreyThomas93/python-trading-bot-with-thinkorswim/README.md

 1. https://developers.google.com/gmail/api/quickstart/python
 2. https://developers.google.com/workspace/guides/create-project
 3. https://developers.google.com/workspace/guides/create-credentials
+4. After you obtain your credentials file, make sure you rename it to credentials.json and store it in the creds folding within the gmail package in the program.
+5. Run the program and you will go through the OAuth process.
+Once complete, a token.json file will be stored in your creds folder.
-4. If you get an access_denied during the OAuth process, try this: https://stackoverflow.com/questions/65184355/error-403-access-denied-from-google-authentication-web-api-despite-google-acc
+6. If you get an access_denied during the OAuth process, try this: https://stackoverflow.com/questions/65184355/error-403-access-denied-from-google-authentication-web-api-despite-google-acc

 ### <a name="pushsafer"></a> Pushsafer